Red (2008 film)

 Red is a 2008 American thriller film based on a novel by Jack Ketchum and directed by Trygve Allister Diesen and Lucky McKee.
-It concerns one man's revenge after his beloved dog is shot to death when he doesn't have enough money to satisfy an attempted robber.
+It concerns one man's revenge after his beloved dog is shot to death when he does not have enough money to satisfy an attempted robber.
 The screenplay was written by Stephen Susco based on the novel.
 It premiered at the Sundance Film Festival in 2008.

 Plot

 Avery "Ave" Ludlow, a storekeeper, has a dog named Red, a gift for his 50th birthday from his late wife, Mary.
 One day, fishing at a lake with Red by his side, three boys come along: brothers Danny and Harold McCormack and their friend Pete Doust.
 Danny threatens Ave with a shotgun and demands money.
 When Avery says he has only $30, Danny becomes furious and kills Red.
 He laughs and jokes about it as he leaves with the other boys.

 Ave visits a gun store, where the clerk identifies Danny as the shotgun purchaser based on a description.
 Ave visits Danny's father Michael and tells his story.
 Michael summons his sons and asks them if they shot Red.
 They deny it, and Michael tells Ave to leave.

 Ave decides to ask for a prosecution and talks to his lawyer, Sam Berry.
 Sam discourages him by saying that the penalty is low, but Ave persists.
 Sam arranges a meeting between Ave and a reporter named Carrie.
 Carrie tells him that publicity would prompt official action.
 Ave agrees and gives a human-interest television interview to Carrie.
 However, the story fails to get attention except for a rock with a threatening message thrown through Ave's window.
 Carrie is transferred to another story while Ave pursues a civil lawsuit for damages.

 Carrie asks Ave about his family; he tells her his elder son was mendacious and was thrown out of the Navy due to mental illness.
 One day, he returned home and asked his mother for money.
 She refused, and he assaulted her.
 Thinking he had killed her, he set fire to his brother and mother with kerosene.
 The brother died at the scene while Mary survived for five days in a coma before dying.